EPCCed/eidf-docs/docs/safe-haven-services/shs-container-user-guide/workflow-examples.md

 RUN python ./cache_easyocr.py
 ```

-As there is no internet in the SHS, we need to make sure that HuggingFace does not attempt hub access:
+As there is no internet access from within the SHS, we need to make sure that HuggingFace does not attempt to access its hub:

 ```dockerfile
 ENV HF_HUB_OFFLINE=1